-- increased and wider staff development opportunities; - opportunities to develop subject expertise across the full primary education phase; - the need for fewer headteachers, which eases the current difficulties being experienced with recruiting and retaining them.
+The reduction in the overall number of schools means there will be a need for fewer headteachers, which eases the current difficulties being experienced with recruiting and retaining them.

 Parents of infant aged pupils sometimes raise concerns about the welfare of their children in primary schools.
 These tend to focus on how well 'small' children cope with 'big' children, for example at playtime.
 However, examination of Ofsted inspection reports confirms that pupils' welfare is not threatened in amalgamated schools, any more that it is in other schools in Cumbria.
 More positively, younger children have the opportunity to learn from their older peers.
 Older pupils can also contribute to the teaching/learning process by mentoring younger pupils.